 We entered one of the many warm and lovely grand sitting rooms.
 Again – we wanted to stay.

 We sat and had a lovely chat with the staff on the way out.
 Reason being scones were 16 pounds.
 No morning tea!
 So I drive on.
 I love driving.
 I’m the main driver and I’m very comfortable with it.
 Explorason has set up his mini party area in the back.
-Lovely arm rest and has his books and games all set up with a drink on the side.
-The snow capped mountains are all around us.
+Lovely armrest and has his books and games all set up with a drink on the side.
+The snow-capped mountains are all around us.
 Had we not such a long trip we could actually go up a chairlift.
 This really is the highlands of Scotland!

 Morning tea ends up being in Fort Williams and there we had scones for two pounds, fifty pence.
-As we leave Scotland and the pine trees it starts to bucket down with rain.
+As we leave Scotland and the pine trees, it starts to bucket down with rain.

-So we lie in our chunky bunk beds and realise what different types of accommodation our money buys.
+So we lie in our chunky bunk beds and realize what different types of accommodation our money buys.
 Goodbye Scotland – That trip was just way too fast, but a good taste of my ancestry.